Gaston III of Foix: Childhood and youth

-At 9 years old, Fébus was the subject of a marriage project between his father and King James III of Majorca.
-On 10 February 1340 in Perpignan, Gaston II signed a marriage contract for his son and the daughter of James III, Infanta Isabella of Majorca.
-But the death of Gaston II in 1343, as well as the capture of Perpignan by King Peter IV of Aragon, caused the project to be abandoned.
+At 9 years old, Gaston III was the subject of an arranged marriage to King James III of Majorca's daughter, Infanta Isabella of Majorca.
+The death of Gaston II in 1343, as well as the capture of Perpignan by King Peter IV of Aragon, caused the marriage agreement to be abandoned.
 Gaston II died on 26 September 1343 while fighting in Andalusia for King Alfonso XI of Castile during the Siege of Algeciras.
 Gaston III was twelve years old when his father died, and due to Gaston II's will, Aliénor served as his tutor and regent until his legal majority at 14 years old.
-Aliénor would continue to manage his property as curator until he was 21 years old.
+Aliénor continued to manage his property as curator until he was 21 years old.
+Little is known of Aliénor's death which occurred around 1369, near Le Mas-d'Azil in the County of Foix.

 King Philip VI of France from Notes du procès de Robert d'Artois, BnF, Fr.18437, f° 2.

-The homage tour that Aliénor organized for Gaston III aimed to introduce the new prince to the various territories belonging to the House of Foix-Béarn.
-This tour allowed the him to familiarize himself with the land and people he would rule.
-In December 1343, the tour began in Béarn, where the Gaston remained until April 1344; in total, Gaston visited 126 places within his domain.
+The homage tour that Aliénor organized for Gaston III aimed to introduce the new prince to the various territories belonging to the House of Foix-Béarn, allowing him to familiarize himself with the land and people he would rule.
+In December 1343, the tour began in Béarn, where Gaston remained until April 1344; in total, Gaston visited 126 places within his domain.
 The tour lasted more than a year, until January 1345.
-While serving as regent, Aliénor and Queen Joan II of Navarre negotiated in 1345 in order to marry Gaston to one of the queen's daughters, Infanta Agnes of Navarre.
+While serving as regent, Aliénor and Queen Joan II of Navarre negotiated an arranged marriage with one of the queen's daughters, Infanta Agnes of Navarre.
 Joan II was the only legitimate child of King Louis X of France to survive infancy but was excluded from the French throne in favor of her uncle, Philip V of France.
-The marriage was postponed until 1349 due to Agnes' young age.
+The marriage was postponed until 1349 due to Agnes' age.